krupkat/xpano/README.md

 ### NixOS

-Run the build script from the root of the repository:
+Enter the provided nix-shell and run the build script from the root of the repository:

 ```
 nix-shell misc/build/nix/default.nix
 ./misc/build/build-nixos.sh
 ```

-Possible issues when running - [troubleshooting](https://gist.github.com/krupkat/cd0adbd584e2bfe154accdb393076fc3).

 ### MacOS

-Library prerequisites: SDL2, spdlog, catch2

-Install with brew: `brew install sdl2 spdlog catch2`

-Install with macports: `sudo port install libsdl2 spdlog catch2` (for details: [#96](https://github.com/krupkat/xpano/pull/96#issuecomment-1575589249))

-Run the build script from the root of the repository:
+Install prerequisites (listed in the build script, you can also use macports instead of brew), then run the build script from the root of the repository:

 ```
 ./misc/build/build-macos.sh